 - 3.4 There is no direct terrestrial or hydrological connectivity between these designated sites and the site.
-In addition, the site does not fall into an Impact Risk Zone2 for which residential developments are required to consult with Natural England as to their impacts on any SSSIs.
-Whilst there may be an increase in recreational impact on the two LNRs as a result of development at the site, both of these LNRs are well managed for visitors and recreation is encouraged.
-As such any increase in recreational pressure arising from the proposed development of the site is unlikely to result in any significant harm to these LNRs. - 3.5 No information has been obtained on non-statutory designations at this stage, however, mapping within the Solihull Nature Conservation Strategy (2010 2014) shows there are three Local Wildlife Sites and one potential Local Wildlife Site within the potential Zol.
+In addition, the site does not fall into an Impact Risk Zone for which residential developments are required to consult with Natural England as to their impacts on any SSSIs.
+Whilst there may be an increase in recreational impact on the LNR as a result of development at the site, it is well managed for visitors and recreation is encouraged.
+As such any increase in recreational pressure arising from the proposed development of the site is unlikely to result in any significant harm to this LNR. - 3.5 No information has been obtained on non-statutory designations at this stage, however, mapping within the Solihull Nature Conservation Strategy (2010 2014) shows there are five Local Wildlife Sites within the potential Zol.